 The oldest of the Bennet sisters, Jane seems almost too good to be true: beautiful, sweet-tempered, and modest.
 Her sole fault is that she refuses to think badly of anyone.
 She always looks on the bright side and is quick to defend someone when Elizabeth suspects them of having shortcomings.

 The Pride and Prejudice quotes below are all either spoken by Jane Bennet or refer to Jane Bennet.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Pride and Prejudice published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Pride and Prejudice published in 2002.).

 Chapter 4 Quotes

 Oh! you are a great deal too apt, you know, to like people in general.
 You never see a fault in anybody.
 All the world are good and agreeable in your eyes.
 I never heard you speak ill of a human being in your life.

 Chapter 33 Quotes